0x00019913/meshy/README.md

-# Documentation:
+# `meshy`

-`Meshy` is my browser-based tool for performing measurements, transformations, visualizations, repair, and slicing on polygonal meshes, intended to make life easier for 3D printing folks.
+`meshy` is my browser-based tool for performing measurements, transformations, visualizations, repair, and slicing on polygonal meshes, intended to make life easier for 3D printing folks.
 This post presents a comprehensive guide to all current features of the tool.

 > Everything is under development: slicer improvements and additional features (better G-code exporter, more infill types), a better repair algorithm, UI improvements, more import formats.